shaik1201/Music-Converter/README.md

 # music_converter
+Spotify premium trial is over? <br> Download your favourite playlist's songs to your computer.
-Use the spotify API to take a playlist from my account and download the songs on it to my computer as mp3/mp4 files.
+I use the spotify API to take a playlist from my spotify account and download the songs in it to my computer as mp3/mp4 files.